bw2/ConfigArgParse/README.rst

 ~~~~~~~~

 -  command-line, config file, env var, and default settings can now be
-   defined, documented, and parsed in one go using a single API (the
+   defined, documented, and parsed in one go using a single API (if a
-   order of precedence is: command line args > environment variables >
+   value is specified in more than one way, then command line >
-   config file values > defaults)
+   environment variables > config file values > defaults)
 -  config files can have .ini or .yaml style syntax (eg. key=value or
    key: value)
 -  user can specify a config file path using regular command line syntax